 With i-File Maryland, the state's taxpayers can e-file personal income tax returns, along with the most commonly associated schedules and forms.

-Under Maryland law, all persons offering individual tax preparation services must be licensed with the State Board of Individual Tax Preparers.
-More information is available at the Department of Labor, Licensing & Regulation website.
+Under Maryland law, all people offering individual tax preparation services must be licensed with the State Board of Individual Tax Preparers.
+More information is available at the Department of Labor, Licensing and Regulation website.

 For more information, contact the comptroller of Maryland.
 If you have additional tax questions, send an email to the state's Tax Help service.